-Some cities require sellers to pay for and submit to a buyer a city inspection report.
-Sellers might be required to install safety devices such as smoke alarms or carbon monoxide detectors or even a water diversion device that prevents backups at a garden hose.
+Some cities require that sellers pay for and submit to buyers a city inspection report.
+Sellers might be required to install safety devices such as smoke alarms or carbon monoxide detectors, or even water diversion devices that prevent backups at a garden hose.

 The Bearing of Markets on Costs

 You might be able to demand that a buyer pick up more of the closing costs in a seller's market simply because you have multiple offers on your home.

 Buyers in a seller's market who offer to pay more of the sellers' costs can make their offers more attractive.
 The opposite is true in a buyer's market.
 A seller might offer to pay some of the buyer's closing costs to make a home more attractive.